David G. Januszewski

 David has extensive litigation experience in federal and state courts, particularly in securities and other complex financial matters.
 Most recently, he has prevailed on behalf of Credit Suisse in antitrust, securities and derivative-related matters.
 He has obtained successful results for Deutsche Bank in a long-running multi-billion dollar litigation with investor Alexander Vik and has represented the bank in three shareholder class actions.

 David has served as lead counsel in complex litigation challenges including securities, insurance, employment, bankruptcy and environmental issues.
 He has also led internal investigations arising from alleged violations of banking, insurance, securities and other laws and regulations, as well as allegations of accounting irregularities.
 David has defended leading corporations and professionals in investigations by the Securities and Exchange Commission, the Department of Justice and other federal and state agencies.
 David is ranked nationally as a Litigation Star and in New York by Benchmark Litigation, and is named among the leading securities litigators in New York by The Legal 500 as well as recommended for antitrust, corporate investigations and white collar defense and general commercial litigation.
-David has also been recognized as one of New York's top litigators for commercial and securities matters by Chambers USA and in the area of commercial litigation by Best Lawyers, and is listed in Lawdragon’s 500 Leading Litigators in America guide and listed on the Metro New York Super Lawyers list.
+David has also been recognized as one of New York's top litigators for commercial and securities matters by Chambers USA, in the area of commercial litigation by Best Lawyers, and is listed in Lawdragon’s 500 Leading Litigators in America guide and listed on the Metro New York Super Lawyers list.